PROJECTS

 Duration: 01/10/2010-01/10/2012

-Funding awared: €160,793.00
+Funding awarded: €160,793.00

-Project summary
+Project Summary

-2. The improvement of accuracy and reliability of sensors for continuous glucose monitoring to detect hypoglycaemia.
-CGM devices estimate plasma glucose from measurements in the interstitium.
-However, relationship between plasma and interstitial glucose is not fully understood, especially under dynamic conditions.
-In this project, the relationship between plasma and interstitial glucose will be evaluated and modelled, with the specific aim to develop new calibration strategies improving CGM performance in hypoglycaemia.
+2. The improvement of the accuracy and reliability of continuous glucose monitors for detecting hypoglycemia.
+Continuous glucose monitors estimate plasma glucose from interstitial measurements.
+However, the relationship between plasma and interstitial glucose is still poorly understood, especially under dynamic conditions.
+This project will evaluate and model this relationship with the specific goal of developing new calibration strategies that improve the performance of continuous glucose monitors in hypoglycemia.

-Universitat Politècnica de València:
+Universitat Politècnica De València:

-• Jorge Bondia (host)
+- Jorge Bondia (host)

-• Paolo Rossetti (fellow)
+- Paolo Rossetti (fellow)

 Hospital Clínico de Valencia

-• F. Javier Ampudia
+- F. Javier Ampudia